Lwant-02/Shan-Proverb/README.md

-This app about Shan Proverbs app and using React Native to build this app.
+This is app about Shan Proverbs app and using React Native to build this app.